ch-vashistha/Neutron-stars-Poincare-gauge-gravity/README.md

-# Neutron-star-structure-in-Einstein-Cartan-gravity

-Field equations in generalized Einstein-Cartan theory

-  Mathematica notebook implementing derivation of the field equations in generalized Einstein–Cartan gravity with quadratic torsion invariants within the minimal        Poincaré gauge framework.
-The notebook contains key analytical steps involved in constructing the effective energy–momentum tensor for Weyssenhoff spin fluids and     deriving torsion-induced corrections to neutron star structure, including the emergence of pressure anisotropy.
+# Neutron stars in Poincaré gauge gravity with quadratic torsion

+This repository contains Mathematica notebooks for deriving the metric and contorsion field equations in Poincaré gauge gravity with quadratic torsion.
+The notebooks solve the algebraic contorsion equations in terms of the irreducible spin-current components, construct the effective energy--momentum tensor after eliminating torsion, and specialize the resulting equations to a Weyssenhoff fluid satisfying the Frenkel condition.
+The full Mathematica expression for the effective energy--momentum tensor presented in Appendix B of the paper is also included.